Nsfr750/MSR605/Docs/OMRON.md

 ```
 - The C/R detects that receiving data from the ICC is over buffer
     size of the C/R in execution of T=0,T=1 protocol and PTS.
-- The C/R can’t complete sending and receiving in execution of
+- The C/R canâ€™t complete sending and receiving in execution of
     T=0,T=1 protocol and PTS when monitoring time was up.
 - The C/R aborted ICC process ( ICC reference standard is
-    “EMV3.0 Errata 1.0”.)
+    â€œEMV3.0 Errata 1.0â€.)
-“81” ICC Solenoid
+â€œ81â€ ICC Solenoid
 Abnormality

 ```